retroelec/T-HMI-C64/README.md

 - choplifter
 - pole position
 - pacman
-- hero (sprites flickering)
 - boulder dash
-- q*bert (small graphic errors at bottom)
+- q*bert (graphic errors at bottom)
-- fort apocalypse
-- ghost and gobblins (small graphic errors at top and bottom)
+- ghost and gobblins (graphic errors at top and bottom)
 - great gianas sister
 - hyper sports
 - blue max

+Games which needs some tweaking to be playable:

+- fort apocalypse : sprites only always visible if option "toggle draw e/o" in the DIV menu is toggled
+- hero : sprites only visible if option "toggle draw e/o" in the DIV menu is toggled (sprites still flickering)

 Games not working:

 - burger time
 - terra cresta
 - arkanoid
-- commando (fire button does not start game)
+- commando (sprites not refreshed correctly, sprites flickering)